mtozzo/achievers-api-tutorial/tutorial/step3.md

 `https://localhost:3000/#access_token=bba6732a3861f168775f3a7adc28e775d4bb9fbb&expires_in=1209600&token_type=bearer&scope=read&state=0.5060996102602306`

-Save this access token to use for your other requests.
+You will need to save this access token for your other requests.

 Continue to step 4.